opentracing-contrib/java-jaxrs/README.md

 Instrumentation by default adds a set of standard HTTP tags and as an operation name it uses a string defined in `@Path` annotation.
 Custom tags or operation name can be defined in span decorators.
+It also traces writing response and requests bodies.

 ## Tracing server requests
 By default OpenTracing provider is automatically discovered and registered.